rockettheme/docs/Docs/joomla/templates/ambrosia/layout.md

 ---
 title: Ambrosia: Front Page Layout
-description: Your Guide to Module Positions in the Ambrosia Template for Joomla
+description: Your Guide to Widget Positions in the Ambrosia Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/ambrosia:Ambrosia

 ---